juanbkm/donor2019/content/stories/solar-power-meets-hydropower.md

 In 2017, in a bid to attract more investors and accelerate investments, the government offered a generous 20-year feed-in tariff (FIT) of $0.0935 per kilowatt-hour (kWh) for solar photovoltaic projects.
 But there was a deadline.
 Developers wishing to avail of FIT needed to reach commercial operation by 30 June 2019.
 The imposed deadline led to a surge in private sector activity.

 The Da Nhim-Ham Thuan-Da Mi Hydro Power Joint Stock Company (DHD) was one of those developers.
 Immediately, DHD sought financing partners to build a 47.5 megawatt (MW) peak floating solar power facility, the first in Viet Nam.
-In 2018, ADB approved a $17.6 million loan for the [Viet Nam: Floating Solar Energy Project](https://www.adb.org/projects/51327-001/main), supported by an attractive financing package that included $15 million of blended concessional cofinancing provided by the Canadian Climate Fund for the Private Sector in Asia (CFPS) and its follow-on fund, the Canadian Climate Fund for the Private Sector in Asia II (CFPS II).
+In 2018, ADB approved a $17.6 million loan for the [Viet Nam: Floating Solar Energy Project](https://www.adb.org/projects/51327-001/main), supported by an attractive financing package that included $15 million of blended concessional cofinancing provided by the Canadian Climate Fund for the Private Sector in Asia (CFPS) and its follow-on fund, the Canadian Climate Fund for the Private Sector in Asia II.
 The package also included a $4.4 million parallel loan from the Leading Asia’s Private Infrastructure Fund (LEAP), supported by Japan International Cooperation Agency.

 The Floating Solar Energy Project represents a unique financing partnership among ADB, its traditional donors, and a private sector partner.
 It is one of the first renewable energy projects that ADB has financed on a nonsovereign basis without the Government of Viet Nam’s guarantee.

 ### Interventions

 Viet Nam has been actively pushing its private sector to explore solar power technology to support the country’s urgent need to increase generation capacity and promote low emissions energy sources.
 The private sector is faced with the challenge of providing customers with reliable electricity and to meet future demand.
-DHD stepped up to meet this challenge.
+DHD stepped up meeting this challenge.

 DHD beat the government’s deadline and completed the installation of the 47.5 MW peak floating solar photovoltaic power generation panels on the man-made reservoir of its existing 175 MW Da Mi hydropower plant.
 This is supported by a new floating central inverter, a grounded substation, and a 3.5 kilometer 110 kilovolt transmission line to connect with the national grid.
 The floating solar panels were operational by June 2019, and the facility became the largest installation in Southeast Asia

+{{< dr-storyimage src="images/stories/solar-power-meets-hydropower-2.jpg" align="right" alt="" caption="This floating solar power facility over the Da Mi reservoir can generate 63 GWh of renewable energy per year and is capable of lowering Viet Nam’s carbon emissions annually." >}}

 Concessional financing from the CFPS under ADB’s Clean Energy Financing Partnership Facility was to offset the higher installation costs of a floating solar project compared to land-mounted solar projects and the need to import most of the equipment.
 The parallel loan from the LEAP ensured the delivery of high quality and sustainable private sector infrastructure that reduces carbon emissions and improve energy efficiency.